MAXIORBOY/MazeCreator/README.md

 4. You cannot move diagonally.

 ## Algorithm:
-1. Create an empty grid.
+1. Create an empty grid with borders.
+Empty grid means without obstacles (except the borders), path-only.
 Size of the grid is provided by the user. ```CreateGrid``` is responsible for this.
-2. Generate an entry and exit point on a border of the grid.
+2. Generate an entry and exit point on borders of the grid.
 Class ```EntryExitGenerator``` is responsible for this.
 3. Create a solution path, a path which connects the entry and exit point.
 Class ```SolutionPathCreator``` is responsible for this.
 4. Add internal walls into the grid.
 Class ```InternalWallsCreator``` is responsible for this.
 5. Connect disjointed paths.
 Class ```PathConnector``` is responsible for this.